mdegat01/addon-promtail/README.md

 with a specific repository URL pre-filled.][add-repo-shield]][add-repo] [![Open your Home Assistant instance and show the dashboard of a Supervisor add-on.][add-addon-shield]][add-addon]

-⚠ This addon requires supervisor version `2021.03.8` as it relies on the new `journald` capability just added.
-This is the current beta release as of 3/26.
-If you don't want to join the beta channel, you can wait until it becomes the stable release in a couple days.

 ## About

 By default this addon version of Promtail will tail logs from the systemd